6DammK9/nai-anime-pure-negative-prompt/ch01/rf.md

 - For trainer support, there is no direct indication, but from [this PR](https://github.com/kohya-ss/sd-scripts/pull/2037), it is probably supported as part of SD3 / Flux?
 [This fork](https://github.com/bluvoll/sd-scripts) has mentioned rectified flow also.

-- There are some *SDXL models claimwd to be trained on rectified flow.*

 - [Rectified Diffusion](https://arxiv.org/abs/2410.07303) has been proposed afterward, [codebase](https://github.com/G-U-N/Rectified-Diffusion) and [kohyas based training script](https://github.com/RimoChan/NoobAIXL-Rectified) are developed and yielding a [LoRA](https://civitai.com/models/1355945) suppressing the oridinary timestep distillation training.

 ![26010401.jpg](./img/26010401.jpg)